-The installation is successful: you can directly launch your application.
+Software: the installation was successful, you can launch your application.

 8.3.3 Software: removing an application

 You can Uninstall an application simply by visiting the "Installed" category (at the top of the interface) and then by clicking on the "Remove" button.
 You will be asked for confirmation: